Mokona5901/Trident_Clan-Bot/README.md

 # ACEs-Bot
 Cool bot for ACEs clan, #1 clan of Poké Catcher Official made with discord.js

-For now, it have 6 commands :
+For now, it have 7 commands :
 - [X] Is functional :

 - [X] news
 - [X] ping
+- [ ] play
 - [X] rob-balls
 - [X] server
 - [X] tournament